Skip to main content

 Federal laws like the ADA and GINA ensure your participation in a wellness program is voluntary and your genetic information is protected.

 GINA adds another layer of profound protection, specifically concerning your genetic information, which includes your family medical history.
 GINA strictly prohibits employers from offering any financial incentive in exchange for an individual’s genetic information.
-An employer can, for instance, ask about in a health risk assessment, but they cannot make a reward contingent on you answering those questions.
+An employer can, for instance, ask about family medical history in a health risk assessment, but they cannot make a reward contingent on you answering those questions.

 This legal architecture creates a complex operational reality for employers and a protected space for employees.
 The table below outlines the primary functions of these interlocking regulations.